 The High Court issued a judgment ordering the government to release the SGR contracts on 13 May 2022.
 It can be read here.
-On 16 May 2022 the government filed a notice of appeal, but as of March 2023 had not filed the appeal itself.
+On 16 May 2022 the government filed a notice of appeal, but as of March 2023 we had not received any indication that the appeal itself has been filed.

 Nearly a year has passed since the court’s judgment ordering release of the SGR contracts, but the government has both failed to comply with the order and has failed to prosecute its appeal.
 (A notice of appeal was filed in May 2022, but we have yet to see a copy of the actual appeal)

 In light of this, our attorney served a penal notice on the defendants on 14 March 2023, warning that we will move to hold them in contempt of court if they do not comply with the court’s orders.
 If the court finds the defendants in contempt, they could be liable for up to six months in prison or be fined as the court sees fit.

 29 June 2022: Government applies to stay execution of order

 On 15th June 2022, the government filed an application to stay execution of the High Court’s judgment pending appeal.

 16 May 2022: Government files notice of appeal